What parents need to know

 Parents Need to Know

-Parents need to know that Twitter is a free "microblogging" and social networking site that brings up issues of safety, privacy, and lasting digital footprint.
-The service allows users to post brief, 140-character messages -- called “tweets” -- and follow their friends' activities through the web, IM, or cell phones.
-Updates to Twitter appear immediately and, while you can remove Tweets, your followers can still read what you wrote until it's gone.
-Anything you upload to the Internet -- including Twitter updates -- can linger in cyberspace for a long time.
-Users can choose to keep their tweets private and individually approve followers, and this is what we recommend for teen users.
-Twitter is increasingly being used as a promotional tool for products and celebrities, though users can limit their exposure to ads and promos by keeping their Twitter circle among real friends.
-Users can choose to post their location along with each Tweet, which raises privacy and safety concerns, but users must opt in to this feature.
+Parents need to know that Twitter is a free "microblogging" and social-networking site that brings up issues of safety, privacy, and a lasting digital footprint.
+The service allows users to post 140-character messages and follow their friends' activities.
+Updates appear immediately, and, though you can delete tweets, if other users have reposted them with a comment of their own, those tweets will remain.
+Teen users would benefit from keeping their tweets private and individually approving followers.
+Parents also should know that Twitter is increasingly being used as a promotional tool for products and celebrities, though users can limit their exposure to ads and promotions by keeping their Twitter circles among real friends.
+There's also loads of mature content, language, and drugs-and-alcohol-related content that can be found on Twitter, and it's up to users to avoid seeking it out.

 What kids can learn